 Secure-24 Privacy Statement

 Protecting privacy is important to Secure-24.
-Secure-24 its affiliated United States subsidiaries and its wholly owned India subsidiary, (hereinafter collectively referred to as the “Secure-24,” “we,” “us” or “our”) comply with various laws/regulations regarding the protections financial, Personal Information (PI), Personally Identifiable Information (PII) and Protected Health Information (PHI) data.
+Secure-24 and its affiliated United States subsidiaries and its wholly owned India subsidiary, (hereinafter collectively referred to as the “Secure-24,” “we,” “us” or “our”) comply with various laws/regulations regarding the protection of financial, Personal Information (PI), Personally Identifiable Information (PII) and Protected Health Information (PHI) data.

 Secure-24 Land LLC

 Secure-24, LLC acts in compliance with Federal and applicable state privacy laws, as well as HIPAA, HITECH, Omnibus rule to Protect the Privacy of Personal Health Information (PHI), and the recognized European Union (“EU”)-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
 Secure-24, LLC is the sole covered entity for the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework.

 Secure-24, LLC as a corporate entity handles, stores, protects personnel and human resources data for the purposes of administering and carrying out the employment or personnel relationship for Secure-24 employees and contractors.
 Human Resources / Personnel Data, may include Personal Identifiable Information (PII), and/or Protected Health Information (PHI), as well as Personal Data / Personal Information (PI).